scverse/scanpy/audit/tutorial/README.md

 | 09 | 59, 60, 62, 63 | Marker plots and manual annotation |
 | 10 | 67, 69, 72, 73 | Differential expression and result plots |

+The table describes execution dependencies, not the order of scientific review.
 The runner saves an AnnData checkpoint after each stage and plots after each cell.
 Data and large artifacts stay outside the Git repository.
-Each stage report records the executed commands, independent checks, source review, and limits.
+Each scientific report records the executed commands, independent checks, source review, and limits.
 The final report will distinguish implementation errors from statistical assumptions and tutorial portability problems.